Integral filtered Sen theory and applications: Torsion bound and vanishing of graded pieces

 (2).
 Apply Theorem \ref{thm: bound generator}\eqref{item bnd length}, noting $\alpha(n)=0$.
 Alternatively, using slightly more concrete argument, it suffices to prove the stronger statement that the composite is bijective, where the first map comes from Theorem \ref{thm: integral sen integral conj fil}.
-As argued in Lem \ref{lem: det}, all the eigenvalues here are $r_i -n$ with $r_i \leq n$ by Cor \ref{cor: eigenval fil}; these are all units: otherwise $p\mid n-r_i \geq 0$, then $n=r_i+kp$ for some $k \geq 0$.
+As argued in Lemma \ref{lem: det}, all the eigenvalues here are $r_i -n$ with $r_i \leq n$ by Corollary \ref{cor: eigenval fil}; these are all units: otherwise $p\mid n-r_i \geq 0$, then $n=r_i+kp$ for some $k \geq 0$.